THE PEOPLE BEHIND

 Ansley Fox is from Atlanta, Georgia and currently attends the University of Georgia (Go Dawgs!).
 She is majoring in International Affairs with a minor in Spanish and is also working toward earning a Sustainability Certificate from UGA.
 Deeply passionate about environmental issues and equal rights for all, Ansley actively channels her interests both academically and personally.
 In her free time, she enjoys playing water polo for UGA’s Club team, crocheting flowers and animals, and watching a wide variety of movies.
 Through the 2030 Project, she has found a supportive community of like-minded individuals dedicated to helping Georgia thrive!

 Jasmine Negron is a junior at the University of Georgia, originally from Acworth, Georgia.
-She currently serves as the Executive Social Media Director of The 2030 Project, where she helps drive digital engagement around youth-led policy initiatives.
 Jasmine plans to attend law school after graduation and is deeply passionate about advocating for international human rights.
 She is also committed to educating others on the importance of local politics and empowering communities to become informed, engaged, and active participants in the political process.
-Through her work, Jasmine strives to encourage others to make their voices heard, especially at the ballot box.
+Through her work, Jasmine strives to encourage others to make their voices heard, especially at the ballot.

 Sophia Nguyen is a Foundation Fellow studying international affairs, art history, and anthropology at the University of Georgia.
 She hopes to inspire the public voice through her research on human rights, role as Chief Editor of the Georgia Political Review, and current involvement with the 2030 Project.
 In her free time, she enjoys creative writing, art, and martial arts!

-Rohan Srivatsa is a sophomore at the University of Georgia, originally from Johns Creek, Georgia.
-He is pursuing a dual degree in Economics and International Affairs, as well as a Data Science Certificate, through the Morehead Honors College.
-Rohan serves on the social media team for The 2030 Project.
+Rohan Srivatsa is pursuing a dual degree in Economics and International Affairs at the University of Georgia.
+Rohan serves on the social media team.
 He has also interned with the Barrow County Solicitor-General’s Office.
 Rohan plans to attend law school after graduation and is deeply passionate about international law, governance, and empowering communities through civic engagement.
 In his free time, he likes to listen to music, travel, and go hiking with friends.